mozilla/picl-tabs/README.md

 (There are some additional URLs for the standard PICL login flow, monitoring, etc).

-You can GET and PUT to the record for any device.
-You can GET from the root
-<userid> component to get a list of all devices.
-For the moment, that is all.
+You can GET and PUT to the record for any device to store an arbitrary JSON blob.
+You can GET from the root <userid> component to get a list of all devices.
+That's about it.

-There's not even any "get what has changed" command.
-You must get everything, all the time.
+Each user's data has a "version number" that increases whenever something is changed.
+You can use this for a primitive kind of change-detection.
+Doing a GET to the user's data root gives you a list of devices and the version number of their last change, like this:

+    > GET /tabs/myuser

+    < { "version": 123,
+    <   "devices": {
+    <      "my-desktop-firefox": 120,
+    <      "my-android-firefox": 123
+    < }}

+You can then query just those devices that have a version number greater than what you last saw.

 Suggest Future API
 ------------------

+(These are just notes at this point, nothing concrete or implemented)

 Each user has their own namespace.
 Within that is a bucket for each device, and within that is a record for each individual tab that is open on that